-Still, it’s supposed to be winter up here now, and most of the plants think it is, so it’s not ideal for food foraging aside from cold weather finds like pine needles for tea and flavoring or willow bark to sooth the ever-present, new-job-related headache from which I suffer.
+November is not ideal for wild food foraging where I live in Colorado’s high country, aside from pine needles for tea and flavoring or willow bark to sooth the ever-present, new-job-related headache from which I suffer.

-You’ll understand why I’m so excited, then, that—after hightailing it from work to Denver for Thanksgiving and driving home to Summit County the next day only to discover I left my computer behind and had to go back to the fiancé’s parents’ house for it —I had opportunity to visit and forage food with Butter B, wildcrafter extraordinaire, and wound up going home with sacks upon sacks of wild stuff to eat.
+You’ll understand why I’m so excited, then, that—after hightailing it from work to Denver for Thanksgiving and driving home to Summit County the next day only to discover I left my computer behind and had to go back to the fiancé’s parents’ house for it—I had opportunity to visit and forage food with my dear friend Butter, and wound up going home with sacks of wild stuff to eat.

 Evening primrose seeds

-As are evening primrose (Oenothera strigosa var. biennis, O. hookeri, per Cattail Bob Seebeck)—not to be confused with primrose—seeds.
-Apparently they are quite nutritious.
-I’ve eaten the roots (and by the way, it’s root season right now) chopped fine and prepared like horseradish, but I don’t have much experience with the seeds, so this should be fun.
+Evening primrose seeds (Oenothera sp.) are apparently quite nutritious.
+I’ve eaten the roots of spring plants (and by the way, fall is root season too) chopped fine and prepared like horseradish, but I don’t have much experience with the seeds, so this should be fun.

 I’m already halfway through the batch we foraged.
-I cut the young leaves into thin strips and threw them into my turkey soup—which is itself made from a rescued, repurposed carcass.
+I cut the young leaves into thin strips and threw them into my turkey soup—made from a repurposed carcass rescued from the holiday gathering.
 Free, delicious, nutritious food—there’s nothing better.

-The pulpy interior of the wild rosehips (Rosa spp.), with the exception of the seeds, is orange-ish paste.
+The rosehips (Rosa spp.) are shriveling on their stalks already, which means they are at their best, good whole for tea or cooking down (and straining out the seeds) to use as a sauce base or jam.
+At this stage, their pulpy coats are orange-ish paste.
 I found some on my nose upon return to the house.
-Incidentally, I also found dock seeds in my underpants.
-To quote a recent reality television show participant of my acquaintance whose name I will look up forthwith: “Foraging is an extreme sport.”
+I also found dock seeds in my underpants.
+To quote a reality TV show participant of my acquaintance: “Foraging is an extreme sport.”

-Also uncommonly referred to as “stinky sock berries,” the highbush cranberries (Viburnum opulus) we gathered are the plump, red, shiny, abundant-fruiting, and consummately icky berries that B says smell like stinky socks and should be cooked outside for that reason.
-If your mouth is now watering, she’s posted a recipe and an informative account on them at Zester Daily.
+Also uncommonly referred to as “stinky sock berries,” the highbush cranberries (Viburnum opulus) we gathered are the plump, red, shiny, abundant-fruiting, and consummately icky berries that Butter says smell like stinky socks and should be cooked outside for that reason.
+If your mouth is now watering, she has some information and cooking ideas here.